secretstartups/handbook/communication/index.html.md

 {: #random-room}

-1. The [#random](https://gitlab.slack.com/archives/random) Slack channel is your go-to place to share random ideas, pictures, articles, and more.
+1. The `[#random](https://gitlab.slack.com/archives/random)` Slack channel is your go-to place to share random ideas, pictures, articles, and more.
 It's a great channel to check out when you need a mental break.

 ## Scheduling meetings

 1. If you want to ask GitLab team members if they are available for an event please send a calendar invite with Google Calendar using your Google GitLab account to their Google GitLab account.
 When you add a GitLab team member as a “Guest” in Google Calendar, you can click the See Guest Availability button to check availability and find a time on their calendar.
 These calendar invites will automatically show up on all parties calendars even when the email is not opened.
 It is an easier way to ensure everyone has visibility to the meeting and member’s status.
 Please respond quickly to invites so people can make necessary plans.
 1. Every scheduled meeting should either have a Google Presentation (for example for functional updates that don't require participation) or a Google Doc (for most meetings) linked.
-If it is a Google Doc it should have an agenda, including any preparation materials (can be a presentation).
-Put the agenda in a Google Doc that has edits rights for all participants (including people not part of GitLab Inc.).
-Link the Google Doc from the meeting invite.
-Take notes of the points and todos during the meeting.
-Nobody wants to write up a meeting after the fact and this helps to structure the thought process and everyone can contribute.
-Being able to structure conclusions and follow up actions in real-time makes a video call more effective than an in-person meeting.
-If it is important enough to schedule a meeting it is important enough to have a Doc linked.
-If we want to be on the same page we should be looking at that page.
+If it is a Google Doc it should have an [agenda](https://docs.google.com/document/d/1eH-adpjfyo_RnlfbPvJ3i0e1Qb-aVoNc4yajnkZgJcU/edit#heading=h.6upuyp25d0wm), including any preparation materials (can be a presentation).
+For a step-by-step guide on GitLab meeting b est practices, visit our [Live Doc Meetings page](/company/culture/all-remote/live-doc-meetings/).
    - No agenda is required for [coffee chats](/company/culture/all-remote/informal-communication/#coffee-chats).
 Note that only meetings that are primarily social in nature should be labeled as a coffee chat in the calendar invite.
-   - A suggested format for team meetings agendas is: `New hire announcements, bonuses, promotions, and other celebrations`, `READ-ONLY`, and `Discussion items`, with numbered agenda items beneath each header.

    - A suggested format for 1:1 agendas can be found on the [1:1 leadership page](/handbook/leadership/1-1/).
 1. If you want to check if a team member is available for an outside meeting, create a calendar appointment and invite the team member only after they respond yes.
 Then invite outside people.
 1. When scheduling a call with multiple people, invite them using a Google Calendar that is your own, or one specific to the people joining, so the calendar item doesn't unnecessarily appear on other people's calendars.